PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### Why Symfony 2 and not 3?

-In effect, PrestaShop 1.7 should be able to work with Symfony 3, but for now we're targeting the current LTS of Symfony 2, version 2.8.6.
+Symfony started as the 2.8 version, without the backward-compatibility code.
+Therefore, PrestaShop 1.7 should be able to work with Symfony 3 once it is released, but for now we're targeting the current LTS of Symfony 2, version 2.8.6.
 We may target version 3 in a later version of PrestaShop.

 ## Theming changes